sharif-sarkar/LinkedIn_Scraper/README.md

 1. Searches LinkedIn for the keyword `adya` via Apify
 2. Filters posts to the last 6 months
-3. Keeps only posts where the `contentAttributes` field contains an official tag linking to `linkedin.com/company/adyadotai` or `linkedin.com/in/smhaaz`
+3. Keeps only posts where the `contentAttributes` field contains an official tag linking to `linkedin.com/company/adyadotai`
 4. Displays matched posts with author info, engagement stats, and a direct link to the post

 ---